-Eggplants grow best in the warm environment and they need a temperature between 65°F to 95°F. So, they need to be germinated in late spring.
+Eggplants grow best in a warm environment and they need a temperature between 65°F to 95°F. So, they need to be germinated in late spring.

 After germination, you can place them in areas that receive direct sunlight as they need 6 to 7 hours of sunlight daily.

 Any temperature below 50°F may significantly reduce their growth, cause them to become wilted, or even kill them.

 For your eggplants, you need sandy and loamy soil.
 It can easily be made by mixing equal proportions of compost, garden soil, and sand.

 This type of soil is rich in Nitrogen, Phosphorus, and Potassium which are the macronutrients for the plant.

 This soil allows more nutrients to flow into the plant keeping it healthy and happy.

 Also, make sure to aerate the soil with the help of a shovel at regular intervals so the roots of the plant can breathe and continue up taking enough water and nutrients.

 4. Fertilize the Plant